Marinella & Kostas Hatzis – Recital

-Resital (Greek: Ρεσιτάλ; Recital) is the name of a triple live album by popular Greek singers Marinella and Kostas Hatzis.
+Resital (Greek: Ρεσιτάλ; Recital) is the name of a triple live album by Greek singers Marinella and Kostas Hatzis.
 It is their first joint live album, was recorded at the boite "Scorpios" on 28 March 1976.
 It was released in April 1976 by PolyGram Records in Greece and Cyprus and it went platinum, selling over 500,000 units.

 The album is entirely composed by Kostas Hatzis, with lyrics by Sotia Tsotou, Dimitris Christodoulou, Ilias Lymperopoulos, Manos Koufianakis, Giannis Pavlou, Danai Stratigopoulou (as Argiro Kalliga), Tonis Chirbinos and Ursula Yordi.

 This album was issued in mono and stereo.
 The stereo version of this album was released on a 2-CD set in 1987 by PolyGram.
 In 1997, was re-issued in remastered sound on a 4-CD box set, together with the 1980 album Marinella & Kostas Hatzis – To Tam-Tam, titled "Marinella & Kostas Hatzis – Resital Gia Dio (Recital for two)", by Universal Music/Mercury.
 This compilation was re-released in May 2008 and 2012 in new editions.